jrmidkiff/Must-Remember/README.md

 * Make full table of all employees
 * Problem: How to account for multiple Hires/Promos/Terms
 * Check for missing gender or race and conflicting gender/race

+**5. Hires and Applicants Matching**
+To-Dos:
+* Jesus fuck there's a long road for me to get here